pingcap/blog/chaos-practice-in-tidb.md

 5. Rinse and repeat on another hypothesis from our list and automate the process.

 One of the advanced principles in Chaos Engineering is to run experiments in a production environment.
-Before deploying TiDB for our users, we have to ensure it’s battle-tested.
-However, we can’t perform these experiments in our customers’ production environment, because they entrust TiDB with their most mission-critical data.
+Before deploying TiDB for our users, we have to ensure it's battle-tested.
+However, we can't perform these experiments in our customers' production environment, because they entrust TiDB with their most mission-critical data.
 What we *can* do is create our own "battlefield,"--an internal production environment.

 Currently, we are using TiDB to power [Jira](https://www.atlassian.com/software/jira) for our internal issues tracking and project management work, "eating our own dog food," so to speak.
 With this setup, we can run Chaos experiments on Jira.
 Without any warning, we would inject faults to jeopardize all aspects of the Jira system while our own employees are using it for their daily tasks, in order to simulate a series of cascading “accidents” to identify possible system loopholes.
 We call this practice “military drill,” and it occurs frequently during our daily operations.
 In the following sections, I will walk through how we do fault injection and automate the process.